• Proposed

 Geographic range

 First reported from the Republic of Korea (Antonin et al. 2017), this species was noted to be widespread, with records scattered across the central and northern areas of the Republic of Korea at altitudes between 172 and 596 m asl (see Antonin et al. 2017).
 It has subsequently been recorded from Zhangjiajie National Forest Park in Hunnan Province, China, at an altitude of 1,200 m asl (Zhang et al. 2022).
-With this distribution it is also assumed that the species may occur elsewhere in suitable habitat in China, as well as in the DPRK.
+With this distribution it is also assumed that the species may occur elsewhere in suitable habitat in China, as well as in the Democratic People's Republic of Korea.

 Population and Trends